safiabout/safiabout/README.md

-## Hi there 👋 My name is Safia
+## Hi there 👋 My name is Safia, and I am a Computer Science Student!

 <!--
 **safiabout/safiabout** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-### 🎓 Education
-- **University of California, Irvine**
-  - B.S. in Computer Science | Intelligent Systems Specialization
-  - Graduating June 2025
-  - GPA: 3.841, Dean’s Honor List (Every Quarter)

-- **Cornell University**
-  - Machine Learning Foundations e-Certificate
-  - May 2024 - August 2024

 ### 🔭 Current Work
 I’m currently working on a project called **Next Gen TV Show Recommendations** that explores trends in TV show popularity to enhance recommendation systems for DirecTV.